28 Things to Know Before Moving to Chicago, IL in 2025

 Runners and supporters gather at the Chicago Marathon every October.
 The marathon is the fourth-largest race and is a pinnacle achievement for runners.

-17. Most People Moving to Chicago Are from the Midwest
+17. Where do Most People Move to Chicago From?

 Chicago is a diverse city with people moving in and out from different parts of the world.
 You’re in good company if you’re hoping to relocate from a nearby midwestern city.
 According to Apartment List's most recent migration report, the highest percentage of people moving to Chicago are from Indianapolis, Milwaukee, and Detroit.